Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Meningeal syndrome can be caused by an inflammatory process.
-Caused by various microbial flora (meningitis, meningoencephalitis) or non-inflammatory lesions of the brain membranes.
+Meningeal syndrome may be caused by an inflammatory process caused by various microbial flora (meningitis, meningoencephalitis) or non-inflammatory lesions of the meninges.
 In these cases, the term "meningism" is used.
-In case of inflammation, the etiologic factor may be bacteria (bacterial meningitis), viruses (viral meningitis), fungi (fungal meningitis), protozoa (toxoplasmosis, amoeba).
+In the case of inflammation, the etiologic factor may be bacteria (bacterial meningitis), viruses (viral meningitis), fungi (fungal meningitis), protozoa (toxoplasma, amoeba).

 The main causes of meningeal syndrome: